 But last year we decided finally to show some leg and entered the Triangle Business Journal’s ‘Fast Fifty’ growing companies competition.
 We were surprised (to say the least if you saw us jumping up and down) to place….drum roll please….#2!!

 One thing led to another and RS was the featured company in TBJ this week.
+As per a business associate who is filing for a new DBA in Texas “It is not easy to come among such a list, let alone be among the top 10”.
 Considering how dynamic and prosperous our region is, it is a genuine thrill to be covered so well in these pages.
 Amanda Hoyle did a great job and we look forward to providing her — and you — more frequent updates regarding our progress as a business.

 A business that banks on regulations